zewas1/ProductCatalog/README.md

 Install required dependencies with the following command: composer require symfony/runtime

-On XAMPP control panel click shell tye in the following command: mysqladmin  -u db_user password

-When prompted for password type in : db_password

-Once database user is created you will need to perform a migration.
+Via XAMPP's control panel either use shell or "Admin" next to mysql to create a new database user, which will be used to access the database (user: db_user , password: db_password @localhost), also create a new database called "catalog".
+You can find one example of how to do it with XAMPP's phpmyadmin here: http://www.cs.virginia.edu/~up3f/cs4750/supplement/DB-setup-xampp.html

-Perform database migration from the root directory with the  following command: php bin/console doctrine:migrations:migrate
+Perform database migration from the root directory (xampp/htdocs/ProductCatalog) with the  following command: php bin/console doctrine:migrations:migrate

 Open your web browser to check the web application localhost/ProductCatalog/public/index.php